EBZebra/docs/edge/source/guide/configreference.md

 	<FunctionKeysCapturable value="1"/>

 ### EnableFunctionKey_X
 **Applies to Android and WM/CE**.
-This setting is used to specify which Function keys (numbered F1 through F24) should be enabled (all Function keys are enabled by default).
-For each key to be enabled, define a tag using EnableFunctionKey_X, replacing the ‘X’ with the key number being enabled.
+This setting is used to specify which function keys (numbered F1 through F24) should be enabled in the Enterprise Browser app and **override** the system function key assignments (all function keys are assigned to the system by default).
+For each key to be enabled in EB, define a tag using EnableFunctionKey_X, replacing the ‘X’ with the key number being enabled.
 For example, to enable F1, your tag will include EnableFunctionKey_F1 as below.
 See the sample Config.xml in the user guide for correct branch placement.
 Requires a preload of the KeyCapture module.

 **On the Enterprise tablet**, this tag can be used to enable the 'P' keys.
 For compatibility with other devices, the 'P' keys are referred to as 'F' keys in the config file.
 To enable P2 key on the Enterprise Tablet, the tag EnableFunctionKey_F2 should be set to 1. **For WM/CE**, this setting is not specific to the current application and will be applied globally on the device. **This feature can only be reset by performing a device warm boot**.